Washington University in St. Louis will host local and national organizations hiring for internships, co-ops, and jobs at multiple career fairs.

 - Career Interest Groups

-- Our Team: Our employer relations and advising teams can also help to facilitate connections and introductions if you have a very specific interest area.
+- Our Team: Our employer relations and advising teams can help facilitate connections and introductions if you have a particular interest area.

 - Washington University Alumni Communities & Networks

 Unfortunately, the Career Fair is open to only current WashU students and alumni.

 We will hold additional fairs in the spring.